Skip to content

 When creating a campaign, advertisers could choose between a simple workflow optimized for new users or the advanced workflow for experienced customers requiring more control.

 The team began releasing the initial experience to unmanaged SMB customers in Q2 2022.
 When creating a new campaign, customers could select either the simple or advanced workflow based on their needs.
-Beyond fewer controls and features, the simplified workflow delivered several fundamental improvements:
+Beyond fewer controls and features, the simplified workflow delivered several fundamental improvements.

-This release represented the beginning of Simple Ads product development.
 Throughout beta and broader launch, the team continuously analyzed quantitative data to refine target customer profiles and behaviors while exploring future improvements to the end-to-end journey.

 0:00/0:00